-- 23% of coastal residents are Latino, and 6% of coastal residents live in primarily Spanish-speaking households. - Beach and fishery advisories and closures-or a lack thereof-disproportionately impacts Latinos.
+- 49% of Latinos lived in coastal shoreline counties in 2010.49 - The health impacts of sea level rise are disproportionately felt by Black and Hispanic communities and those who are un- or under-insured, unemployed, or residing in substandard housing.
+Sea level rise increases the risk for drowning, injury, indoor mold outbreak, respiratory illnesses, housing instability, disruptions to infrastructure, adverse pregnancy outcomes, mental health impacts, and disease transmission.50 - Latinos are 47% more likely to live in high-impact coastal flooding areas, particularly in the Southeast-Atlantic region.51 - Beach and fishery advisories and closures-or a lack thereof-disproportionately impacts Latinos.
 Latinos are among the most susceptible to health issues following visits to polluted beaches remaining open for recreation.
-Latino anglers and consumers, including subsistence fishers, are less likely to be aware of fishery advisories. - Reduced access to safe outdoor areas limits opportunities for exercise and may present obstacles to doctor-prescribed outdoor recreation.28 - Systemic and environmental racism have caused poverty, economic instability, health challenges, and reduced access to social and political resources among many Latinos.
-This lack of resources puts coastal

-Latinos into an "elevated coastal hazard risk category" with increased vulnerability to the consequences of climate change.

-• The ongoing loss of estuarine wetlands contributes to Latinos' increased susceptibility to coastal hazards, including sea level rise and storms.
+Latino anglers and consumers, including subsistence fishers, are less likely to be aware of fishery advisories.

+- Climate change poses an increasing threat to subsistence fishers, many of whom are immigrants, people of color, and/or low-income: causing damage to docks, shorelines, and vegetation; changing migratory patterns and loss of wildlife from damaged habitats, increasing temperatures, and ocean acidification; storms that damage or wash out access points to fishers; and increasing pollution.52 - Reduced access to safe outdoor areas contributes to nature-deficit disorder, limits opportunities for exercise and may present obstacles to doctor-prescribed outdoor recreation.^{53 54} - Systemic and environmental racism have caused poverty, economic instability, health challenges, and reduced access to social and political resources among many Latinos.
+This lack of resources puts coastal Latinos into an "elevated coastal hazard risk category" with increased vulnerability to the consequences of climate change. - The ongoing loss of estuarine wetlands contributes to Latinos' increased susceptibility to coastal hazards, including sea level rise and storms.